 Light Skin Women Have More Years of Education

 Hunter used a statistical procedure called regression analysis to measure the effect of skin color and other factors on the years of education Black American and Mexican American women completed.
-Hunter found a statistically significant effect for skin color for both groups of women.
-For each category lighter women were on the five-point scale of skin tones Hunter used, the more education they had – about four more months worth at each level on average.
-According to Hunter, “this means that a woman described as very dark brown skinned will have completed one less year of education than a very light brown skinned woman with similar background characteristics” (p.
+Hunter found a statistically significant effect on skin color for both groups of women.
+For each category, lighter women were on the five-point scale of skin tones Hunter used, the more education they had – about four more months worth at each level on average.
+According to Hunter, “this means that a woman described as very dark brown-skinned will have completed one less year of education than a very light brown-skinned woman with similar background characteristics” (p.
 182).

 Light Skin Black Women have Higher Amounts of Personal Income

 Hunter also ran a regression analysis on the effect of skin color for average annual personal income.
 While Hunter did not find a statistically significant effect for Mexican American women, the results for Black women showed a statistically significant difference.
 Specifically, a lighter a Black woman was on the scale, the higher her income increased by about $673.
 This results in an outcome where a very light brown skin woman earns over $2600 annually compared to a very dark brown skin one of a similar background.

 Light Skin Black Women Marry Spouses With Higher Levels of Education